matbrady/backbone-book-library/README.md

 then in a new Terminal window, start the node express server with:

 		grunt express
+		// or
+		foreman start
+		// which just runs the Procfile that executes `web: node server.js`

 Your application should now be served at [localhost:8080](http://localhost:8080)